BogStandardDev/policies/README.md

-# policies
+# Policies

-Repo for policies required by sites
+Policies needed by BogStandard sites and apps